semanticmx/html5_082021/cap4-canvas/README.md

 ### grid background

-Now, to make the grid we use vertical and horizontal lines:
+Now, to make the grid, we use vertical and horizontal lines.
+For this, we use a loop statement that goes from 0.5 to the width "500", increasing 10 by 10:
 ```
 for (var x = 0.5; x < 500; x += 10){
     context.moveTo(x, 0);
     context.lineTo(x, 375);
 }

+We do the same for "y" axis, just change width of height:

 for (var y = 0.5; y < 375; y += 10){
     context.moveTo(0, y);